igorwojda/software-design-concepts/src/main/kotlin/com/igorwojda/pattern/command/README.md

 # Command pattern

 Command pattern decouples the invoker and the receiver by encapsulating an action (command).
-It wraps the request into a specific object (command) that has all the information necessary to perform its task.
+It wraps the request into a specific object (command) with all the information necessary to perform its task.

-You can think of it as the next stage of refactoring where at first the code is extracted to a separate method, and then moved to a separate object (taking the arguments needed to execute the request).
+You can think of it as the next stage of refactoring at first the code is extracted to a separate method, and then moved to a separate object (taking the arguments needed to execute the request).

 ## Entities